SAMMiCA/ChangeSim/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/SAMMiCA/ChangeSim/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+### ChangeSim: Towards End-to-End Online Scene Change Detection inIndustrial Indoor Environments

+### Abstract

+We present a challenging dataset, ChangeSim, aimed at online scene change detection (SCD) and more.
+The data is collected in photo-realistic simulation environments with the presence of environmental non-targeted variations, such as air turbidity and light condition changes, as well as targeted object changes in industrial indoor environments.
+By collecting data in simulations, multi-modal sensor data and precise ground truth labels are obtainable such as the RGB image, depth image, semantic segmentation, change segmentation, camera poses, and 3D reconstructions.
+While the previous online SCD datasets evaluate models given well-aligned image pairs, ChangeSim also provides raw unpaired sequences that present an opportunity to develop an online SCD model in an end-to-end manner, considering both pairing and detection.
+Experiments show that even the latest pair-based SCD models suffer from the bottleneck of the pairing process, and it gets worse when the environment contains the non-targeted variations.

+### Citation

+If you ise this dataset in your  research, please cite this publication:

+### Download

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.